As newlyweds, there are so many marriage truths to wrap our heads around that sometimes we get lost in the journey.

 God has a different plan for everyone.
 The end goal is the same – to glorify God.
 But we get there through different routes.

-3. You decide the health of your marriage by the choices you make.
+3. Marriage truth – you decide the health of your marriage by the choices you make.

 We had the best premarital and post marriage mentoring any couple can have.